tektoncd/pipeline/docs/pipelines.md

         value: $(tasks.task2.results.object-results.foo)
 ```

+For an end-to-end example see [`Array and Object Results` in a `PipelineRun`](../examples/v1/pipelineruns/pipeline-emitting-results.yaml).

 A `Pipeline Result` is not emitted if any of the following are true:
 - A `PipelineTask` referenced by the `Pipeline Result` failed.
 The `PipelineRun` will also